liferay/lexicon-site/src/pages/docs/designPrinciples/animations.md

 The spaceship taking off represents a successful state.
 Use this animation when a list has been emptied that worths to celebrate this state.
 For example, when a notifications list gets emptied.

+### Changing animations

+Changing animations is possible.
+This is just the set of animations that Lexicon provides for Liferay products.
+Your business may have its own necesities and this is one of the points where your brand can have an impact by customizing the animations.
+Our advice is to choose a theme and create a story behind it.
+In our case, we have bet for a space theme, an we have created several animated scenes to support our messages.